Amnezichat/Amnezichat_Web/README.md

 <!-- FEATURES -->
 ## Features:

-- Message encryption with a pre-shared password
+- Client-side E2E message encryption with a pre-shared password

+- Server-side room encryption

 - Server runs even on cheapest hardware

-- No JavaScript required

 - Each message is stored in RAM and auto-wiped after 24 hours